StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 #Read/write Kaldi features

-We introduce the reading and writing of two type of features here, matrix like MFCC feature, and vector based iVector.
+We introduce the reading and writing of two type of features here, matrix like MFCC feature, and vector based iVector and VAD vector.

 ##Read Kaldi MFCC features